RowanAurora/Rb101/notes/study_guide.md

 p a #=> 'wow'
 ```

 This can become confusing with collection objects.
 The collection has an `object id`, and each element also has its own `object id`.
-Changing an element wont necessarily change the collections Id.
+Changing an element wont change the collections Id.

 Here, `arr` remains pointed at the same space, even when one of its elements is reassigned.